 HUGE AND HUNGRY

 With shoulders wide enough to carry their community and skin tough enough to endure all of its hardships, the Agogi are proud of their strength and weight even as they are sensitive to the fact that it is these very features that sometime contribute to the unease of [1] [JP2] weaker races.
 As a practical and moral matter, Agogi are usually dedicated to etiquette, taking efforts to be as unimposing and polite as possible (though they’re limited somewhat due to a racial proclivity towards not just cultural, but biological sincerity).
-Even with considerable care, they can often disturb the surroundings they share with smaller races with little effort; leading to the Salt in Wounds cliché about the ‘Agogi in an apothopcery.’
+Even with considerable care, they can often disturb the surroundings they share with smaller races with little effort; leading to the Salt in Wounds cliché about the ‘Agogi in an apothecary.’
 Unless specifically designed to accommodate them, most humanoid furnishings and building layouts force them to slouch, compress, or otherwise carry themselves as small as possible.

 Hairless, the Agogi's leathery skin is studded with tiny bumps comprised [JP3] of two to three colors.
 The most common colors are various shades of green, rust, black and mustard.
 Some have been found with rarer tones that included gold, red and white.
 In old age, the skin becomes mottled and hangs loose.
 Their jaw line is extremely wide, with the corners of their mouths almost reaching their temples.
 Agogi are sometimes thought to be toothless, but in actuality their tiny serrated teeth are underneath a gum flap which is lacerated during feeding to produce their signature toxic red saliva.
-Besides aiding in swallowing food , their saliva poisons enemies with a combination of venom that lowers blood pressure and virulent bacteria.
+Besides aiding in swallowing food , their saliva poisons enemies.
 While Agogi do have claws present on their hands and feet as well as a nub-like vestigial tail, they are too stunted to be of any effective combat use.

 With only a few taste buds in the back of their throat, the Agogi can eat almost anything, with some communities living almost entirely off carrion and their own dead (much to the horror of other races).
-Agogi lead communities often have a monthly feasting festival, with an emphasis on fresh offerings.
+Agogi-lead communities often have a monthly feasting festival, with an emphasis on fresh offerings.
 This festival doubles as a ritual for pastoralists (a druidic circle of Agogi) and eating competition.

 AGOGI PERSONALITY